WARNING: getfile: RPC failed: error 5 (RPC Timed out).Description:

 The client is trying to boot from the network, but it cannot find a system that knows about the client.Solution:

-Verify the system's host name is listed in the naming service.
-If the system's host name is listed in the NIS or NIS+ naming service, and the system continues to print this error message, try rebooting.
+Verify the system's host name is listed in the name service.
+If the system's host name is listed in the NIS or NIS+ name service, and the system continues to print this error message, try rebooting.

 RPC: Timed out No bootparams (whoami) server responding; still trying... (x86 based systems only)Cause: